Pranamswa/awesome-piracy/readme.md

 ### Spotify
 - [Get rid of Spotify ads](https://www.reddit.com/r/Piracy/comments/9jvlf8/get_rid_of_spotify_adsbannerslimited_skips_and/) Short guide on avoiding ads, banners, limited skips, and locked shuffle mode in Spotify Free
+- [Spotify Adblock](https://github.com/abba23/spotify-adblock) Block spotify ads on Linux.
+DOES NOT WORK WITH SNAP.
+- [Spotify Adblock on Fedora](https://note.rojenz.de/post/spotify-adblock-fedora-34/) Block spotify ads on Fedora Linux.
+Still does not work with snap.
 - [Spotify AdBlock Host file](https://www.reddit.com/r/Piracy/comments/9tcbvc/spotify_adblock_host_file_uptodate_effective/) :star2: This is the most up-to-date list and will block all annoying Spotify ads & analytics.
 - [EZBlocker](https://github.com/Xeroday/Spotify-Ad-Blocker/) a Spotify Ad Blocker written in C# for Windows 7/8/10.
 - [BlockTheSpot](https://github.com/mrpond/BlockTheSpot) Video, audio & banner AdBlock/skip for Spotify
 - [Spytify](https://jwallet.github.io/spy-spotify/) Records Spotify without ads while it plays and includes media tags and album cover to the recorded files
-- [Spotify modded APK](https://forum.mobilism.org/viewtopic.php?f=1332&t=2950704) Modded APK with no ads.
+- [Spotify modded APK](https://forum.mobilism.org/viewtopic.php?f=1332&t=4779753) Modded APK with no ads and AMOLED.
 - [Downtify](https://github.com/eviabs/downtify-premium) Downtify is an open-source Spotify downloader which makes it possible to download all your favourite songs and/or playlists directly from Spotify.
+Spotify Premium is required.

 ### iTunes
 - [TunesKit](https://www.tuneskit.com/) iTunes DRM removal tool